Sober Transportation Services Families Can Rely On for Safety

 Aligning Transport Choices With Family Values

-Building a Decision Framework for Safe Transport
+Building a Decision Framework for Sober Transportation Services

 This comprehensive framework provides concrete assessment tools, prioritization matrices, and implementation checklists that help families make informed choices aligned with their specific recovery goals and safety requirements.
+Research shows that transportation represents an important element of addressing the opioid crisis5, yet the fragmented nature of available services creates decision complexity that families must navigate systematically.

 Criteria for Selecting Sober Transportation Services